fkwesley/FCG.Functions/README.md

 - `ServiceBusConnection`: Connection string for the Azure Service Bus.
 - `PaymentsAPI_Url`: URL of the Payments API endpoint.
+- `OrdersAPI_Url`: URL of the Orders API endpoint.
-- `PaymentsAPI_Token`: Authentication token for the Payments API.
+- `API_Token`: Authentication token for the Payments API.

 Example `local.settings.json`: